 Nonprofit organizations often seek grant support but fall short in receiving an award.
 Competition for grants continue to grow as government funding dwindles.
 Learn how to present your case for support no matter the type or size of grant you are requesting.
-This session will sharpen your grant-seeking skills by making your proposal more competitive.
+This session will sharpen your grant-seeking skills by making your proposal reviewer friendly and competitive.

-From logic models to making your case for support using 2,000 or less characters, this workshop will help you prepare successful paper and paperless proposal narratives including those to the different levels of government.
-There will be a discussion on the use of Gantt and PERT charts and other visual aids to help reviewers quickly understand the intent of your proposed project.
+From analyzing request for proposals to making your case for support using 2,000 or less characters, this workshop will help you prepare successful paper and paperless proposal narratives including those to the different levels of government.
+There will be a discussion on the use of visual aids to help reviewers understand the intent of your proposed project and answering the sustainability question.
 You will also learn techniques to use when preparing proposals to obtain grants for capacity-building projects and capital campaigns.

 The intended learning goals are as follows:

 – Understand the current giving trends of foundations, corporations, and government agencies

 – Analyze request for proposals (RFPs) to determine a fit with your proposed project

 – Formulate strategies for seeking grants in the time of COVID-19

 – Prepare proposals for mulit-year, million dollar projects

 This workshop provides learning opportunities for intermediate to advanced (10+ years) grant seekers.
 The ideal participants will be those with two or more years of experience preparing grant proposals who have an understanding how to develop a strong needs statement, goals and outcomes, evaluation strategies, and the budget and justification for the project/program they propose.